 In this section we introduce and apply our test of whether an asset pricing model is the proper benchmark that delivers expected returns in the absence of mispricing.
 We begin by motivating our test and discussing its inherent challenge in achieving power.
 We explain why large stocks are likely to provide our test with the greatest power, given their more persistent multifactor betas, which we document.
 We then apply the test to a variety of asset pricing models prominent in the literature.

-In addition to the traditional CAPM of Sharpe (1964) and Lintner (1965), we test the three-factor model of Fama and French (1993), the five-factor model of Fama and French (2015), and the four-factor model of Hou, Xue, and Zhang (2015).
-In a later section, we also apply our test to the CAPM augmented with a size factor that excludes stocks most likely to be mispriced, following Stambaugh and Yuan (2017).
-Also later, we test variations on the CAPM that allow a flatter relation between expected return and market beta, such as in Black (1972) and as implemented using the betting-against-beta (BAB) factor of Frazzini and Pedersen (2014).
+In addition to the traditional CAPM of Sharpe (1964) and Lintner (1965), we test the three-factor model of Fama and French (2015), the four-factor model of Hou, Xue, and Zhang (2015), and the CAPM augmented by the betting-against-beta (BAB) factor of Frazzini and Pedersen (2014).